-If you buy or have bought products that are not produced by the market leader or a well-known market challenger, what is the reason?
+If you buy or have bought products that are not produced by the market

--chance;
+- -chance;

--price;
+- -price;

--because the product has a unique selling proposition that appeals to you;-because you need something special.
+- -because the product has a unique selling proposition that appeals to you;

+- -because you need something special.

 Exercise:1.
 Before reading, take a few minutes to preview the text.
 Briefly answer the following questions.